Sai-Moen/rawaccel/scripting/Docs/Specification.md

 - Number, the number/boolean literals
 - Parameter, the user-controlled variables
 - Variable, the temporary variables declared after the parameters
-- Options, the extra blocks a script can define to augment its behavior.
+- Callbacks, the callbacks a script can define to augment its behavior.

 ### Lexical